NEUROIMAGING / DSA

 Patient preparation

-- allergy premedication (if required)
+- allergy premedication (if necessary)

 - insert a urinary catheter and intravenous cannula

-- start Normal saline solution at 150 mL/h at least 4h before the procedure
+- start normal saline solution at 150 mL/h at least 4h before the procedure

 - ensure anesthesiologist supervision